14 Subtle but Powerful Health Benefits of Exercising (Other Than Weight Loss)

 It helps prevent and treat osteoporosis

 A sedentary lifestyle can increase your chances of osteoporosis.
 During exercise, the impact as your feet hit the ground stimulates cells in the bones of your legs, hips, and spine to build new bone, preventing the thinning that can lead to osteoporosis.
 High-impact activities such as dancing, jumping rope, or playing tennis do more to stimulate bone growth and maintain bone density.
 (Check with your doctor first if your bones are already thinning or if you have joint problems or are prone to falls.)
 Strength training is also important.
 It stimulates bone growth when muscles and ligaments “tug” on bones as you lift weights, use resistance bands or machines, or do exercises (think push-ups) that rely on your own body weight to build muscle.
 Your best bet is a combination of high-impact exercise and strength training; in one study, this strategy preserved bone mineral density in women who had just reached menopause, a time when loss of bone density accelerates.
-Stop making this terrible workout mistake that can weaken your bones.

 It lowers blood pressure